amzn/milan/doc/Streams in Milan and streaming operations.md

 In the Milan Scala DSL, tuple streams are represented by the `TupleStream[T]` class.

 Both record and tuple streams support the same basic operations: `map`, `join`, `groupBy`, and the time windowing operations `tumblingWindow` and `slidingWindow`.
-These operations are declarative in that they define a relationship betweens streams but do not specific the implementation of that relationship.
+These operations are declarative in that they define a relationship between streams but do not specify the implementation of that relationship.
 However, they are different from the declarative relationships we are familiar with from SQL because they have an implicit time-based component.

 ### Mappings ###